Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 In the QMC model the isospin dependent part of the interaction is mostly controlled by the exchange of the rho meson.
 For this reason, here and in other works (e.g.~\cite{Glendenning:2000wn}) the symmetry energy at saturation $\mathcal{S}_{\rm 0}$ = 32.5 MeV is used to fix the rho meson coupling constant.
-The QMC result for $L$ is 101 MeV (see Table~\ref{table:couplings}), which is within the broader limits found by Tsang {\it et al.}~\cite{Tsang:2012se}, although outside their preferred range.
+The QMC result for $L_{0}$ is 84 MeV (see Table~\ref{table:couplings}), which is within the broader limits found by Tsang {\it et al.}~\cite{Tsang:2012se}, although outside their preferred range.

-We show the density dependence of the symmetry energy $\mathcal{S}$ and its slope, $L$, in Fig.~\ref{fig:SymSlopePlots} and the correlation between $\mathcal{S}_{\rm 0}$ and $L$ in Fig.~\ref{fig:LinearSL}.
-It can be seen that the linear relationship between $\mathcal{S}_{\rm 0}$ and $L$, observed in QuMoCa calculations~\cite{Gandolfi:2011xu} and CEFT models~\cite{Tsang:2012se} is also predicted in this work, although at higher values of $L$ and a somewhat different incline.
-However, this relation depends on whether we use the symmetry energy calculated from the derivative of the energy per particle, as in Eq.~(\ref{eq:symE}), or from the approximate expression in Eq.~(\ref{eq:difSym}) and this effect is not negligible.
-When the approximate expression is used to evaluate the symmetry energy the linear relationship between $\mathcal{S}_{\rm 0}$ and $L$ is shifted to values which are roughly 10 MeV lower.
+We show the density dependence of the symmetry energy $\mathcal{S}$ and its slope, $L$, in Fig.~\ref{fig:SymSlopePlots} and the correlation between $\mathcal{S}_{\rm 0}$ and $L_{0}$ in Fig.~\ref{fig:LinearSL}.
+It can be seen that the linear relationship between $\mathcal{S}_{\rm 0}$ and $L_{0}$, observed in QuMoCa calculations~\cite{Gandolfi:2011xu} and CEFT models~\cite{Tsang:2012se} is also predicted in this work, although at higher values of $L_{0}$ and a somewhat different incline.
+When the approximate expression is used to evaluate the symmetry energy the linear relationship between $\mathcal{S}_{\rm 0}$ and $L_{0}$ is shifted to values which are at most only a few MeV lower.

 Another manifestation of isospin asymmetry in nuclear matter can be studied in Giant Monopole Resonance (GMR) experiments~\cite{stone2013}.
 The incompressibility of a finite nucleus is obtained, using sum-rule arguments, from the measured energy $E_{\rm GMR}$ in spherical nuclei~\cite{blaizot1980} as: